Iron Steeds on the Pakihi

 Much of the journey at this stage involves walking, including a back-breaking two-hour hump down an incredibly rugged, and beautiful, river gorge—crossing and recrossing the knee-deep river hundreds of times.

 Shortly before Queen's Birthday this year, the track was ridden and walked from end to end for the first time.
-A team of four including Opotiki adventure tour operator Tim de Jong and Department of Conservation information officer Mark Baker made a pioneering excursion to evaluate the route.
+A team of four including Opotiki adventure tour operator Tim de Jong and Department of Conservation (DoC) information officer Mark Baker made a pioneering excursion to evaluate the route.

 Tim de Jong of the Dreamers and East-Capers cycle tour operation laid on the transport to the start of the track, high up on the Old Motu Coach Road.
 Mark Baker was there again with a varied selection of Opotiki and Gisborne off-road biking enthusiasts.